-- A \$92.9 million increase in net income attributed to common shareholders at the Wisconsin segment, driven by an increase in electric and natural gas margins related to the impact of the Wisconsin rate orders approved by the PSCW, effective January 1, 2023, and a positive year-over-year impact from collections of fuel and purchased power costs.
-These positive impacts were partially offset by a decrease in electric and natural gas margins due to lower sales volumes, and higher operating expenses, including increases in expenses related to transmission, depreciation and amortization, and regulatory amortizations. - An \$11.6 million increase in net income attributed to common shareholders at the non-utility energy infrastructure segment, primarily due to an increase in PTCs driven by the acquisition of additional renewable generation facilities in the second half of 2022 and the first quarter of 2023, partially offset by higher interest expense. - An \$8.4 million increase in net income attributed to common shareholders at the other states segment, driven by higher natural gas margins due to an interim rate increase at MERC, effective January 1, 2023.
+- A \$92.9 million increase in net income attributed to common shareholders at the Wisconsin segment, driven by an increase in margins related to the impact of the Wisconsin rate orders approved by the PSCW, effective January 1, 2023, and a positive yearover-year impact from collections of fuel and purchased power costs.
+These positive impacts were partially offset by a decrease in margins due to lower sales volumes, and higher operating expenses, including increases in expenses related to transmission, depreciation and amortization, and regulatory amortizations. - An \$11.6 million increase in net income attributed to common shareholders at the non-utility energy infrastructure segment, primarily due to an increase in PTCs driven by the acquisition of additional renewable generation facilities in the second half of 2022 and the first quarter of 2023, partially offset by higher interest expense. - An \$8.4 million increase in net income attributed to common shareholders at the other states segment, driven by higher margins due to an interim rate increase at MERC, effective January 1, 2023.
 See Note 26, Regulatory Environment, for more information.
-This positive impact was partially offset by a decrease in natural gas margins due to lower sales volumes and increases in depreciation and amortization and interest expense.
+This positive impact was partially offset by a decrease in margins due to lower sales volumes and increases in depreciation and amortization and interest expense.